Language: EN

 Digital Inputs in Arduino

-In the following posts in the Arduino tutorials section, we will learn how to use these functions, which are a fundamental part of most projects.
-We will start in this post with digital inputs because they are the simplest, although we will see that the other functions are not much more complicated.
+Let’s start with digital inputs because they are the simplest (although we will see that the other functions are not much more complicated).

-Although we are using Arduino as the platform, it is important to note that most concepts are applicable to any general automaton.
-At the end, we will see the code and setup in Arduino, but first we will briefly look at some general theory.
+Although we are using Arduino as a platform, it is important to emphasize that most concepts are applicable to any general automaton.
+In the end, we will see the code and assembly in Arduino, but first, we will briefly review some general theory.

 What is a digital input?